mattdot/spotting-game/README.md

 ## 2.1 Definition of a Vehicle:

 A vehicle is any self-propelled transport mechanism, designed for land, water, or air use, with an intended capability for human operation.
-This includes, but is not limited to, cars, trucks, motorcycles, boats, aircraft, ATVs, snowmobiles, jet skis, construction vehicles, hovercrafts, and amphibious vehicles.
+This includes, but is not limited to, cars, trucks, motorcycles, boats, aircraft, trains, ATVs, snowmobiles, jet skis, construction vehicles, hovercrafts, and amphibious vehicles.
 Trailers, carriages, miniatures, and models are excluded.

 ## 2.2.
 Classes of Vehicles: